evenchange4/react-intl-po/README.md

 There are two sub-commands of `react-intl-po` or `rip`:

-1. json2pot: Convert the json files extracted from *babel-plugin-react-intl* into one *.pot* file.
+1. json2pot: Convert the json files extracted from *babel-plugin-react-intl* into one `.pot` file.
-2. po2json: Convert translated *.po* files back to *json* format.
+2. po2json: Convert translated *.po* files back to `.json` format.

 ### json2pot